 Interest rates on amounts outstanding under the Credit Agreement are variable.
-At March 29, 2013, the interest rate for the outstanding amounts on both the Revolving Credit Facility and Term Loan Facility was 1.71%.
+At June 28, 2013, the interest rate for the outstanding amounts on both the Revolving Credit Facility and Term Loan Facility was 1.70%.
 At December 31, 2012, the interest rate for the outstanding amounts on both the Revolving Credit Facility and Term Loan Facility was 1.75%.

-The financial covenants associated with the Credit Agreement include a requirement that (i) the ratio of Consolidated Senior Secured Indebtedness to Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 3.50 to 1.00, (ii) the ratio of Consolidated Total Indebtedness to Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 4.00 to 1.00, and (iii) the ratio of Consolidated EBITDA, as defined in the Credit Agreement, to the sum of (a) all interest, premium payments, debt discounts, fees, charges and related expenses and (b) the portion of rent expense under capital leases that is treated as interest expense, as defined in the Credit Agreement, cannot be less than 4.00 to 1.00.
-We were in compliance with those financial covenants as of and for the quarter ended March 29, 2013, and we do not anticipate noncompliance in the foreseeable future.
+The financial covenants associated with the Credit Agreement include a requirement that (i) the ratio of Consolidated Senior Secured Indebtedness to Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 3.50 to 1.00, (ii) the ratio of Consolidated Total Indebtedness to Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 4.00 to 1.00, and (iii) the ratio of Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 4.00 to 1.00, and (iii) the ratio of Consolidated EBITDA, as defined in the Credit Agreement, cannot be greater than 4.00 to 1.00, and (iii) the ratio of Consolidated EBITDA, as defined in the Credit Agreement, to the sum of (a) all interest, premium payments, debt discounts, fees, charges and related expenses and (b) the portion of rent expense under capital leases that is treated as interest expense, as defined in the Credit Agreement, cannot be less than 4.00 to 1.00.
+We were in compliance with those financial covenants as of and for the quarter ended June 28, 2013, and we do not anticipate noncompliance in the foreseeable future.

-Total average bank borrowings during the quarter ended March 29, 2013, were \$190.2 million compared to \$143.1 million for the year ended December 31, 2012.
-This increase is attributable to working capital requirements and the purchase of property, plant and equipment during the first three months of 2013.
-As of March 29, 2013 and December 31, 2012, there was \$285.6 million and \$331.1 million available for borrowing, respectively, under the Revolving Credit Facility, net of letters of credit.
+Total average bank borrowings during the quarter ended June 28, 2013, were \$196.3 million compared to \$143.1 million for the year ended December 31, 2012.
+This increase is attributable to working capital requirements, the acquisition we completed during the quarter and the purchase of property, plant and equipment during the first six months of 2013.
+As of June 28, 2013, and December 31, 2012, there was \$285.6 million and \$331.1 million available for borrowing, respectively, under the Revolving Credit Facility, net of letters of credit.
 Letters of credit are generally considered borrowings for purposes of the Revolving Credit Facility.
-A total of \$13.4 million and \$14.6 million in letters of credit was outstanding under the Revolving Credit Facility as of March 29, 2013, and December 31, 2012, respectively.
-At March 29, 2013 and December 31, 2012, \$6.7 million of our letters of credit were related to the guaranteed minimum payments to Australia in connection with the ownership transfer of the 11 SH-2G(A) helicopters (along with spare parts and associated equipment).
-The final minimum payment was made to the Commonwealth of Australia on April 2, 2013, bringing the letter of credit balance related to these minimum payments to zero.
+A total of \$20.5 million and \$14.6 million in letters of credit was outstanding under the Revolving Credit Facility as of June 28, 2013, and December 31, 2012, respectively.
+The letter of credit balance related to the guaranteed minimum payments to Australia in connection with the ownership transfer of the 11 SH-2G(A) helicopters (along with spare parts and associated equipment) was brought to zero in the quarter ended June 28, 2013, compared to \$6.7 million for the year ended December 31, 2012.
+The final minimum payment of \$6.4 million (AUD) was made to the Commonwealth of Australia on April 2, 2013, bringing total payments to \$39.5 million (AUD) in accordance with our settlement agreement.
+The letter of credit balance related to the SH-2G(I) New Zealand sales contract was \$14.0 million at June 28, 2013, and increased to \$21.0 million as of the date of this filing.
+The letter of credit balance related to this contract could reach a potential \$60.1 million over its three-year term.